Treatment of Nonallergic Rhinitis

 Medications for nonallergic rhinitis include:

 Nasal antihistamines.
 Prescription products such as azelastine (Astelin) and olopatadine (Patanase) can relieve symptoms of postnasal drip, congestion, and sneezing within minutes.
 They are most effective when used on a regular basis.

 Nasal glucocorticoids.
-Daily use of products such as fluticasone (Flonase) or mometasone (Nasonex) may help relieve symptoms.
-But it may take days or weeks to notice the full effects.
+Daily use of medications such as budesonide (Rhinocort Allergy), fluticasone (Flonase), or triamcinolone (Nasacort Allergy 24HR) may help relieve symptoms.
+These nasal sprays are available over the counter.
+It may take days or weeks to notice the full effects.
 Sometimes, people benefit from using a combination of nasal antihistamines and nasal glucocorticoids.